Iraqi invasion of Kuwait: Aftermath

-International condemnation and Gulf War
+International condemnation

 After Iraqi forces invaded and annexed Kuwait and Saddam Hussein deposed the Emir of Kuwait, Jaber Al-Sabah, he installed Ali Hassan al-Majid as the new governor of Kuwait.

 The Iraqi invasion and occupation of Kuwait was unanimously condemned by all major world powers.
 Even countries traditionally considered to be close Iraqi allies, such as France and India, called for immediate withdrawal of all Iraqi forces from Kuwait.
 Several countries, including the Soviet Union and China, placed arms embargoes on Iraq.
 NATO members were particularly critical of the Iraqi occupation of Kuwait and by late 1990, the United States had issued an ultimatum to Iraq to withdraw its forces from Kuwait by 15 January 1991 or face war.

 On 3 August 1990, the UN Security Council passed Resolution 660 condemning the Iraqi invasion of Kuwait and demanding that Iraq unconditionally withdraw all forces deployed in Kuwait.
+The United States and the Soviet Union issued a joint statement condemning Iraq.

 After a series of failed negotiations between major world powers and Iraq, the United States-led coalition forces launched a massive military assault on Iraq and Iraqi forces stationed in Kuwait in mid-January 1991.
 By 16 January, Allied aircraft were targeting several Iraqi military sites and the Iraqi Air Force was destroyed.
 Hostilities continued until late February and on 25 February, Kuwait was officially liberated from Iraq.
 On 15 March 1991, the Emir of Kuwait returned to the country after spending more than 8 months in exile.
 During the Iraqi occupation, about 1,000 Kuwaiti civilians were killed and more than 300,000 residents fled the country.

-Post-Gulf War
+Post–Gulf War

 In December 2002, Saddam Hussein apologized for the invasion shortly before being deposed in the 2003 invasion of Iraq.
 Two years later, the Palestinian leadership also apologized for its wartime support of Saddam.
 In 1990, Yemen's president, Ali Abdullah Saleh, a longtime ally of Saddam Hussein, backed Saddam Hussein's invasion of Kuwait.
 After Iraq lost the Gulf War, Yemenis were deported en masse from Kuwait by the restored government.

 The US military continue a strong presence adding 4,000 troops in February 2015 alone.

 There is also a very strong US civilian presence with an estimated 18,000 American children in Kuwait being taught by 625 US teachers.